-To solve this issue, set up auto-refills for your prescriptions with your local pharmacy.
+To avoid this issue, consider setting up auto-refills for your prescriptions with your local pharmacy.
 You can have the pharmacy text or call you to let you know that your prescription is ready for pick up.
-Many pharmacies can even mail you your prescriptions in advance.
+Many pharmacies can even mail your prescriptions in advance.

-Although there’s no cure for MS right now, newer treatments can slow down the disease.
-Don’t give up hope.
+Although there’s no cure for MS right now, newer treatments can help slow down the disease.
 Research is being conducted to improve treatments and reduce disease progression.

-If you’re having a hard time keeping a positive outlook on life, consider meeting with a psychologist or a mental health counselor to discuss your needs.
+If you’re having a hard time managing your life with MS, consider meeting with a psychologist or a mental health counselor to discuss your needs.

 Life after a diagnosis of MS can be overwhelming.
 Some days, your symptoms might prevent you from doing what you love or leave you feeling emotionally drained.